-This video provides a practical demonstration of the HuxWrx Flow 45M modular suppressor.
-The instructor showcases its easy modularity, allowing for quick configuration changes from a long to a short setup.
-Sound tests are performed on both a .45 ACP pistol (FNX 45) and a carbine (Grand Power Stribog) in different configurations, highlighting the suppressor's performance in various scenarios.
+This video provides an expert demonstration of the new HuxWrx Flow 45M modular suppressor.
+An experienced instructor showcases its adaptability by configuring it for both a .45 ACP pistol (FNX 45) and a carbine (Stribog).
+Sound tests are performed in both long and short configurations, highlighting the suppressor's performance in different setups.

 This video likely investigates the perceived loudness of different bullets, exploring the acoustic differences between various firearm calibers or projectile types.
 Without a transcript, the exact firearms, calibers, or scenarios used for comparison are unknown, but the title directly suggests an audio-focused analysis of projectile sound.